multiformats/js-multiformats/README.md

 | `dag-json` | `@ipld/dag-json` | [ipld/js-dag-json](https://github.com/ipld/js-dag-json) |
 | `dag-pb` | `@ipld/dag-pb` | [ipld/js-dag-pb](https://github.com/ipld/js-dag-pb) |
 | `dag-jose` | `dag-jose`| [ceramicnetwork/js-dag-jose](https://github.com/ceramicnetwork/js-dag-jose) |

-## TypeScript support

-This project is distributed with type definitions for TypeScript.

-[A bug in TypeScript < 4.2](https://github.com/microsoft/TypeScript/issues/41258) causes typechecking errors in these type definitions when compiling a project that uses them.
-This is fixed in [TypeScript v4.2](https://github.com/microsoft/TypeScript/releases/tag/v4.2.2) so please upgrade if you hit that issue.

 ## License